 | Experience Section | Highlight metric achievements, case studies, and corporate milestones under your current role.
 Remove ancient, irrelevant history. | Credibility Verification |

-A profile optimization guide should leave the reader with usable copy, not just principles.
+A profile optimization guide should leave the reader with usable copy, not only principles.
 Below are simple before-and-after patterns for the parts of your profile that prospects inspect after receiving your connection request.

 - Headline before: Founder at Acme.
 Headline after: Helping B2B SaaS teams turn warm LinkedIn conversations into qualified demos.